The-Hieusss/twentyquestions/README.md

 Author

-This implementation of the 20 Questions game was written in C for educational purposes.
+This implementation of the 20 Questions game was written in C for fun